CToomb1/Javascript-Homework/README.md

 # Javascript-Homework
 This assignment is a basic Password Generator

-I mainly worked with script.js for this homework
+I used html and css for this homework, but mainly focused on script.js

 I was sure to make specific and different (choice, not necessity) variables for the numbers, special characters, upper case letters, and lower case letters.
 I made them into arrays by using .split